protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 enhance this impression, by fontifying the components of the file name to make the date (identifier) and keywords stand out.

+There are two ways to set the mode.
+Either use it for all directories, which probably is not needed:

     (require 'denote-dired)
     (add-hook 'dired-mode-hook #'denote-dired-mode)

+Or configure the user option `denote-dired-directories` and then set up the function `denote-dired-mode-in-directories`:

+    (require 'denote-dired)

+    ;; We use different ways to specify a path for demo purposes.
+    (setq denote-dired-directories
+          (list denote-directory
+                (thread-last denote-directory (expand-file-name "attachments"))
+                (expand-file-name "~/Documents/vlog")))

+    (add-hook 'dired-mode-hook #'denote-dired-mode-in-directories)

+The `denote-dired-mode` does not only fontify note files that were created by Denote: it covers every file name that follows our naming conventions ([The file-naming scheme](#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d)).
+This is particularly useful for scenaria where, say, one wants to organise their collection of PDFs and multimedia in a systematic way (and, perhaps, use them as attachments for the notes Denote produces).

 For the time being, the `diredfl` package is not compatible with this facility.

+## Renaming non-notes

+Denote&rsquo;s file-naming scheme is not specific to notes or text
+files: it is useful for all sorts of files, such as multimedia and PDFs that form part of the user&rsquo;s longer-term storage ([The file-naming scheme](#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d)).
+While Denote does not manage such files, it already has all the mechanisms to facilitate the task of renaming them.

+To this end, invoke `denote-dired-rename-file` when point is over a file in Dired to rename it.
+The commaand prompts for a `TITLE` and `KEYWORDS` the same way the `denote` command does it ([Points of entry](#h:17896c8c-d97a-4faa-abf6-31df99746ca6)).
+It finally asks for confirmation before renaming the file at point.

+The file type extension (e.g. `.pdf`) is read from the underlying file and is preserved in the renaming process.
+Files that have no extension are simply left without one.

+Renaming only occurs relative to the current directory.
+Files are not moved between directories.

 ## Extending Denote